renxida/jjj/README.md

 - **Timestamps**: Each entry is automatically timestamped, so you can easily see when you wrote something.
 - **Sound Effects**: Get auditory feedback with each keystroke and when your work is saved.
 - **Cross-Platform**: Works on Windows, macOS, and Linux.
-- **Saves in Dropbox"": By default, it finds your Dropbox folder and appends your journals to `journal.txt`
+- **Saves in Dropbox**: By default, it finds your Dropbox folder and appends your journals to `journal.txt`

 ## Installation